 If a non-synchronized reserve signalling link is selected and the manual-changeover-acknowledgement signal has been received, two load transfer signals are sent by exchange A on this link when the link is in synchronism and has passed the one-minute proving period.
-Exchange B will respond to a received load-transfer signal with a load-transfer-acknowledgement signal and transfer its signalling traffic to the selected reserve, if it has also passed the one-minute proving period.
 On receipt of one load-transfer-acknowledgement signal, exchange A will transfer its signalling traffic.

-For all cases, both exchanges A and B continue to monitor the original working link for $5 \pm 1$ seconds, until all signals initiated on this link have the opportunity of being acknowledged as correctly received.
+For all cases, both exchanges A and B continue to monitor the original working link for 5 ± 1 seconds, until all signals initiated on this link have the opportunity of being acknowledged as correctly received.
 Signals acknowledged as having been received incorrectly are retransmitted on the original working link.
 Subsequent to this timing period, the exchange initiating the manual changeover may continue to transmit SYUs + ACUs in the normal manner or may remove the link from service.
 The exchange acknowledging the manual changeover should maintain synchronism and, should the link be removed, detect loss of synchronization.